-IRS laws dictate that withdrawals must begin no later than the year you reach age 70 1⁄2, provided that you have retired, and are receiving monthly retirement benefits.
+IRS laws dictate that withdrawals must begin no later than April 1 of the year that follows the latter of a) the calendar year that you reach 73, or b) the calendar year in which you retire.
 At the beginning of each year, LASERS will notify you of the amount of your minimum required distribution for that year.
 If you have not met this minimum distribution by December 1, a check for the required amount will automatically be issued to you so that you will avoid any IRS penalties.